reyadrahman/node/chat-bot/README.md

 Before your facebook app is published, only developers and testers can use it.
 You must go to your App's dashboard -> Roles -> Add developers.

 Unfortunately facebook does not support adding bots to group chats.

+### Microsoft Bot Framework
+The webhook target url is https://SOME_DOMAIN/webhooks/ms Must be using the new Bot Framework V3.

+## Development
+During development, instead of `npm run build`, you can use `npm run build -- --watch` to tell webpack to automatically rebuild when something changes.